Matagalpa, Nicaragua - Things to Do in Matagalpa

 Top Things to Do in Matagalpa

-Booking Tip: Tours cost $15-30 per person and are best booked directly with plantations or through local hotels.
-Visit during harvest season (November-February) for the most comprehensive experience, though tours run year-round.
+Booking Tip: Tours typically cost $15-25 per person and are best booked directly with farms or through your hotel.
+During harvest season, book a few days ahead as this is when the tours are most comprehensive and interesting.

 Getting There